A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints

+Line 5 and lines 10-12 in Algorithm \ref{Alg1} are different from Algorithm 2 in \cite{Dussault19}.
+Adding these lines makes the algorithm's stopping criterion more explicit.

-After obtaining the vertical step $v_k$ and the horizontal step $h_k$, we also compute the trial step $d_k$.
+After obtaining the vertical step $v_k$ and the horizontal step $h_k$, we get the trial step $d_k$.
 Next, we use a merit function to determine whether the trial step $d_k$ should be accepted.
-Here, we use $l_2$ penalty function as the merit function, defined as follows:
+Here, we use $l_2$ penalty function as the merit function, defined as follows.